5 Best Benchtop Band Saws – Small Bandsaws Reviewed in 2023

 Not just wood

-With their close-set teeth and high degree of control, bandsaws are a popular choice for shaping materials other than wood.
-If you’ve been considering a project that would involve plastic, sheet metal, plaster, cork, or another unusual base, it might be time to spring for a band saw.
+With their close-set teeth and a high degree of control, bandsaws are popular for shaping materials other than wood.
+If you’ve been considering a project involving plastic, sheet metal, plaster, cork, or another unusual material, it might be time to spring for a band saw.

 Sawdust and waste

-Band saws apply maximum cutting potential to a narrow space.
-They’re used by carpenters who want to save wood while creating as little sawdust as possible.
+Band saws are used by carpenters who want to save wood while creating as little sawdust as possible.
 Here are some tips for getting a band saw that doesn’t leave too much waste:

-- Check on the dust port.
+- Examine the dust port.
 Does it work?
 How efficient is it?

 - Read as many reviews as you can.
 If dust is an issue, other buyers will have pointed it out.

 - Be prepared to change the saw blade.
 Many band saws, including several on this list, come with factory blades that don’t unlock their full efficiency and power.
-Good thing changing out a blade is usually easy to do.
+Luckily, changing out a blade is usually easy to do.

 Weight